Women in Business: Unfortunate Truths

 Now, then.
 How to break through the ceiling and stay there.
 Well, there’s no one-size-fits-all approach for women to make their career breakthrough.

-What can be guaranteed is that the climb will take grit.
+What can be guaranteed is that the climb will take grit and confidence.
 More often than not, businesswomen have to prove themselves twice as much as their male co-workers.
 Meaning you’ll want to focus on things like: